 • Request an internal desk review on any appraisal above your comfort threshold

 Verdict: Appraisal inflation directly reduces your collateral coverage — an independent AMC is non-negotiable.
-Review your approach in Advanced Due Diligence: Safeguarding Hard Money Investments.
+See Advanced Due Diligence: Safeguarding Hard Money Investments for a full collateral review framework.

 5. Conduct a Full Chain-of-Title Search